dae-ne/azure-app-config-converter/README.md

 * Copy your configuration to a clipboard (Configuration > Advanced edit).
 * `npm start [-- <args>]` eg.: `npm start -- -t local.settings.json -f`
-* The converted configuration is now saved in the clipboard.

 ## Usage